SteveMacenski/cyton_gamma_pkg/README.md

 ## cyton_gamma_pkg/src
 Here are the python tests of a trajectory generation program, front-end, and path planning class utilizing OMPL and MoveIt.

+> ./1500_hardward_launch.sh

+Will attempt to launch all of the launch scripts for a full launch making it easier on the user.
+It currently has some bugs resulting in a 50% success rate.

 > python command_front_end.py

 Will launch the front-end with accompanying OMPL/MoveIt planning backend class in robot_planning_class.py.